John Kneen

 John Joseph Kneen (12 September 1873 – 21 November 1938) was a Manx linguist and scholar renowned for his seminal works on Manx grammar and on the place names and personal names of the Isle of Man.
 He is also a significant Manx dialect playwright and translator of Manx poetry.
 He is commonly best known for his translation of the Manx National Anthem into Manx.

 Youth

 Kneen was born on 12 September 1873, in Hanover Street, Douglas, Isle of Man.
 He was the son of John Kneen, a postman originally from Kirk Andreas, and Hannah Crebbin, of the Santon family of Ballakelly.
 He was educated at St. George's School, Douglas, where he developed an early interest in the study of Manx Gaelic.
-He was encouraged in this interest by his parents, who were able to pass onto him a good deal of traditional knowledge.
+He was encouraged in this interest by his parents, who were able to pass on to him a good deal of traditional knowledge.